dirkfabisch/mediator/_posts/2015-12-22-annual-trip-home-to-louisville-also-requires-a-visit-to-watch-a-christmas-carol-sargonas_com.md

 ---
-id: 301
+title:
-title: 'Annual trip home to Louisville also requires a visit to watch A Christmas Carol. #sargonas_com'
+ 'Annual trip home to Louisville also requires a visit to watch A Christmas Carol. #sargonas_com'
 date: '2015-12-22T16:00:26-08:00'
 author: Sargonas
 layout: post